fraser29/hurahura/README.md

 It takes advantage of the dicom standard and the package [spydcmtk](https://github.com/fraser29/spydcmtk) for automating and generalising many typical steps with the intention of making the researcher's life easier.

 This package may be easily adapted and expanded upon for a high level control over your research data.
 Or, it may be used as is for basic structure and organisation of data and automation of common tasks.

+> [!NOTE]
+> Version 0.1.0 release: Greater flexibility in subject ID naming and stability improvements to miresearch_watchdog.

 ## Class structure